qmk/qmk_firmware/docs/api_docs.md

 ## Examining Finished Results

-Once your compile job has finished you'll check the `result` key.
+Once your compile job has finished, you can check the `result` key.
 The value of this key is a hash containing several key bits of information:

-* `firmware_binary_url`: A list of URLs for the flashable firmware
+* `firmware_binary_url`: A list of URLs for the flashable firmware.
-* `firmware_keymap_url`: A list of URLs for the `keymap.c`
+* `firmware_keymap_url`: A list of URLs for the `keymap.c`.
-* `firmware_source_url`: A list of URLs for the full firmware source code
+* `firmware_source_url`: A list of URLs for the full firmware source code.
 * `output`: The stdout and stderr for this compile job.
 Errors will be found here.

 ## Constants {#qmk-constants}